Nicholas C. Mullins Award

 The intended readership for the papers is a general STS audience.
 All papers must be submitted in English.
 The paper should not exceed 10,000 words, including title, notes, and references.
 Papers longer than the limit will be disqualified.

-The deadline for submission is August 15, 2013.
+The deadline for submission is September15.
 Papers submitted after this date will not be considered for this year’s competition, and must be resubmitted the following year.
 Submissions must observe the following guidelines:

 - The paper must be submitted electronically, as an attachment to an email message, in MS Word or PDF format.